Nevada Rental Laws – An Overview of Landlord-Tenant Rights in Las Vegas

 Required Landlord Disclosures in Nevada

 - Nuisance – You must notify your tenants about the penalties associated with causing a nuisance on the premises.
+Make sure to include these as a lease violation in the rental agreement.

-- Move-in checklist – You must provide your tenant with a checklist that outlines the property’s condition at the time of moving in.
+- Move-in checklist – You must provide your Nevada tenant with a checklist that outlines the property’s condition at the time of moving in.

 Tenant Responsibilities and Rights in Nevada